linusshops/prophet/README.md

 injects a general autoloader that will look in this directory for a class before anything else.

 Prophet loaders have priority over the Varien autoloader.
-Essentially, this allows you to do testing-specific rewrites and overrides, without any risk of it being used in normal execution.
+Essentially, this allows you to do *testing-specific rewrites and overrides*, without any risk of it being used in normal execution.

 ##Controller test example